ustwo/mastermind/README.md

 ```

 **Note**: Examples use `curl` which does not use the system proxy by default.
 This is why the `--proxy` flag is used.
-In contexts like Safari or XCode this
+In contexts like Safari or Xcode this
 is implicit.

 Assuming the two examples above were named `foo.yaml` and `bar.yaml` a running